misoelegant/rpm/rta-mod/README.md

 ## Options

+These are quality of life additions that are designed to not affect speedrun times.

 - **Run in background**: keeps the game running while its window isn't focused.
 - **Skip splash screen**: skips the first ~6 seconds of cutscenes when the game opens.
 - **Text advance turbo**: gives the text advance button turbo inputs.
   - Designed to be on par with what is already allowed via a Steam controller configuration.
   - ~10.4 pps with 0.15 second delay before turbo input starts.
 - **Show credits IL table**: truncated level times are displayed during the credits sequence.
+- **Use PMod SFX Volume**: sets the sound effect volume to its value in the practice mod.
+- **Use PMod BGM Volume**: sets the BGM volume to its value in the practice mod.
 - **Player character**: allows the player to appear as a cousin during gameplay.
   - The player still appears as the prince during other non-gameplay scenes.
   - The random setting is only rolled once (when the game opens).